-This project contributed to the growing field of sociology of the social sciences and humanities.
-Several strands of work evolved from this project: In my PhD, I studied how the notion of “Bildung” is discursively constructed in the humanities, and how it develops from the 19th century to the present.
+My research in this line of work contributes to the growing field of sociology of the social sciences and humanities.
+Several strands of work evolved from this: In my PhD, I studied how the notion of “Bildung” is discursively constructed in the humanities, and how it develops from the 19th century to the present.

 In other studies, I have examined how the humanities are anchored in national contexts and produce national narratives, traditions, and ideologies.
 This contribution to national narratives is a remarkable “social impact” of the humanities since the 19th century.